Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step3.md

 Running a playbook
 This playbook runs one task, on our one host, `host01`.
 Note the indentation - it's important for how the file gets parsed.
 Blank lines are ignored, but makes the playbook more readable for humans.

+1\.
+Firstly, create a new folder and title it `playbook.yml`, like this:

+`cd /home/scrapbook/tutorial`{{execute}}
+`touch playbook.yml`{{execute}}

+2\.
+Now, rather than copying this code into your playbook automatically, try to copy it in manual in pieces, taking time to understand each component.

 <pre class="file" data-filename="playbook.yml"><blockquote>

 ---